JuliaParallel/Blocks.jl/README.md

 ### Creating Blocks
 #### Disk Files
 ````
 Blocks(file::File, nblocks::Int=0)
-        Where nblocks is the number of chunks to divide the file into (defaults to number of worker processes).
+    Where nblocks is the number of chunks to divide the file into.
+    Number of chunks (nblocks) defaults to number of worker processes.
     Each chunk is represented as the file and the byte range.
     Assumes that the file is available at all processors and chunks can be processed anywhere.
 ````

 #### HDFS Files
 ````
 Blocks(file::HdfsURL)
     Each chunk is a block in HDFS.
     Processor affinity of each chunk is set to machines where this block has been replicated by HDFS.
 ````

 #### Arrays:
 ````
 Blocks(A::Array, dims::Array)
     Chunks created across dimensions specified in dims.
     Chunks are not pre-distributed and any chunk can be processed at any processor.

 Blocks(A::Array, dim::Int, nblocks::Int)
     Chunked to nblocks chunks on dimension dim.
     Chunks are not pre-distributed and any chunk can be processed at any processor.
 ````

 #### Distributed DataFrames:
 Blocks introduces a distributed `DataFrame` type named `DDataFrame`.
 It holds referenced to multiple remote data frames, on multiple processors.
 A large table can be read in parallel into a DDataFrame by using the special `dreadtable` method.

 ````
 dreadtable(filename::String; kwargs...)
 dreadtable(blocks::Blocks; kwargs...)
     Where blocks are created from disk or HDFS files as described in sections above.
 ````

 A `DDataFrame` is easily represented as Blocks. `DDataFrame` has been used with `Blocks` to implement most `DataFrame` operations in a distributed manner.
 Most methods defined on a DataFrame also work on DDataFrames in a distributed manner using `pmap` and `reduce` to operate on chunks parallely.